MotionWindUI/MotionWindUI-Old/README.md

 # MotionWindUI

+This is the old read only repository.
+I am starting again (and using this), but I just want to archive this for now.

 MotionWindUI library is a collection of React UI components that are designed to be simple, easy to use, and customizable.
 The library is built with TypeScript, React, TailwindCSS, Framer Motion, and React Aria.

 ## Inspiration